nahuakang/nahua.dev/content/blog/my_path_to_programming.md

 I felt a knot in my stomach tying up instantly.
 Words could not describe my frustration and disappointment as I walked home.
 I called my girlfriend at the time with tears in my eyes, whining to her that the last thing in the world I would want to do is learning how to program again and this investor literally just told me I should learn _Python_ for programming.
 Beaten and defeated, I went to bed early that day but could not fall asleep.

-{{ figure(src="/images/my_path_to_programming/roggwiller.jpg", caption="In Cafe Roggwiller, I sat with a kind investor in the middle lounge in the back of this photo when he told me to learn programming.
-I remember vividly how fear arose in me as I heard his advice.", width="60%") }}

 The next morning, still with cloud in my mind, I bit my teeth and searched for online courses that would teach me `Python`.
 I found a few free resources, managed to install `Python` on my Windows laptop, and started programming.

 Immediately, I realized that something was different: I did not feel dumbfounded like I felt with `Pascal`, `C` or `C++`.
 There was no mysterious, magical, scret code flying around the text editor.
 It was simple.
 My hello world program (in `Python2` syntax) was 1 line: